The James Reid Funeral Home Bereavement Support Program

 We offer a bereavement walking group at Lemoine Point Conservation area during the spring and the fall.
 Our walking group invites all bereaved individuals who have experienced the death of someone significant.
 We enjoy the refuge of Lemoine Point and the understanding of others.
 If you are grieving and would like to make connections with nature and people, this walk is for you.

-- This fall it will be held every Wednesday from September 20 – November 22, 2017.
+- This spring it will be held every Thursday (new day!) from

 - Please meet us at the main parking lot – follow Coverdale Drive and past Rotary Park entrance to Lemoine Point.